tadhgboyle/tab/README.md

 ### Todo:
 *High to Low sort*
-- Support quantities in items sidebar.
+- Fix quantities in item sidebar (only works if they change quantity first and then click box)
 - Allow returning items (negative quantity?)
+- Allow undoing/returning entire order
 - Allow converting a camper to a staff role.
+- Allow user to change light/dark mode?
 - Add tax.
 Make configurable + PST on a per item basis.
 - Add tags to products + be able to search by tags.
 - Stats -> Income by week, month...
 Most popular products...